CWE-CAPEC/CWE-Content-Development-Repository/README.md

 4. References
 5. Review & Submit

-After clicking “Submit,” you will receive a confirmation message and your suggestion will be added to the CWE team’s working queue.
+After clicking "Submit", you will receive a confirmation message and your suggestion will be added to the CWE team’s working queue.
 After internal processing, content suggestions will be added to our GitHub repository for the wider community to track and provide input.

 # Summary of Stages and Phases